dpuyda/triclipper/docs/how_it_works.md

 the active edge is marked with the red line segment.
 The intersection that is already added to the list of edge intersections is marked with the red dot.

-The procedure above is repeated until all active edges are processed.
+Repeat the above procedure until all active edges are processed.

 The summary of the algorithm looks as follows: